Joe Burrow turned to Peyton Manning for advice on being drafted by a bad NFL team

 Amen to that.
 The Bengals won two games last season and have won only 21 over the past four.
 They won their first game on Dec.
 1, beating the Jets, and their second in the season finale, beating the Browns.
 The Indianapolis Colts won the No. 1 pick in the 1998 draft by virtue of their 3-13 finish in 1997.

-NFL teams don't usually turn on a dime, even with the arrival of a future Hall of Famer like the Manning brothers.
+NFL teams don't usually turn on a dime, even with the arrival of future Hall of Famers like the Manning brothers.
 Peyton's Colts went 3-13 again in his rookie season and he started every game.
 Eli's Giants were 6-10, going 1-6 in his starts.

 "For him, I tried to tell him it's a marathon, not a sprint," Peyton Manning said of Burrow.
 "I lost more games my rookie year than my entire high school and college career combined.
 I threw 26 interceptions.
 That's still an NFL record, and if Joe wants to break that, I'd be okay with that, we'd still be friends."